 Do we mean, "Man" qua Fallen?
 "Man" according to Kant? to Hume? to the Comanche?

-The Aristotelian "Man" self-generates a conundrum that appears to be radically incompatible with the worship of the Church (a conundrum that 'fundamental moral theology' has traditionally 'resolved' by means of expedient oscillation between the two horns of the dilemma).
+The Aristotelian "Man" self-generates a conundrum that appears to be radically incompatible with the worship of the Church (a conundrum that Fundamental Moral Theology™ has traditionally 'resolved' by means of expedient oscillation between the two horns of the self-generated dilemma).

 EITHER

-(a) The meaning (the telos) of the species "Man," such that each individual man is an 'Accident' (an activation/realization in quantity and extension) of the Substance/Potency/Form/species "Man".
-Aristotle deploys this general paradigm in his discussions of the nature of pretty much anything.
+(a) An individual man exists as an activation/realization in quantity and extension of the single unitary indivisible Form/Substance/Potency "Man".
+Aristotle deploys this general paradigm in his discussions of the nature of... pretty much everything.

 We Comment:

-Viz., the doctrine of the existence and infinite worth of each individual soul is silently draped over a philosophical characterization in which the 'essence' or meaning of any individual man cannot be -- is entirely unable to be -- inherent in him.
+Viz., the doctrine of the unique existence and infinite worth of each individual soul is silently draped over a philosophical characterization in which there is and can only be one single Soul/Potency/Form/Substance called "Man."

-(b) (Although this is not in accord with the general Aristotelian Substance/Accident analysis, the following is the only other possibility within that paradigm).
-Each "Man" is in himself a Substance, each "Man" is the sole member of its own species.
+Thus in Aristotelian terms each "Man" is in himself a Substance, each "Man" is the sole member of his own species.
 This appears to be the analysis commonly deployed in discussions of an individual soul within Fundamental Moral Theology™.

-This solves the problem of the existence and worth of the individual soul generated by (a) above, but it introduces the (unasked and unanswered) problem of "intra-species" communication, solidarity, union.
+This solves the problem of the existence, uniqueness, and infinite worth of each individual soul generated by (a) above, but it introduces the (unasked and unanswered) problem of "intraspecific" communication, solidarity, union.
 (As each man is now his own Substance/species, there exists no analytic commonality between the atom who is "Man1" vs. the atom who is "Man2", etc.)

 Reference has already been made to the problem of assigning substantiality, whether to the individual, as is usual, or to the species, as seems to be more in accord with the act-potency analysis and even with the definition of substantiality, a reality whose unity in being is in se et non in alio.
 Whichever course be taken, the classic notion of material substantiality must remain incoherent, as has been shown: there is in fact no provision in the classic analysis for a concrete specific form in which the individual member of the species might participate and thus find a base even for its immanent (necessary) intelligibility and its (necessary) intraspecific or immanent activity, while to attribute substantial being to the material individual is to leave the reality of intraspecific communication unaccountable.
 This systematic impasse eliminates the rational possibility within the classic Thomist metaphysics of any material substantiality, whether of the species as a concrete universal, or of the isolated material individual, and does so without remainder.